Gokaroth/internal-support-dashboard/README.md

 ## 🏢 About ;

-Built with ❤️ for ;'s Process Engineering team.
-This dashboard represents our commitment to internal tooling excellence and developer experience.
+Built with ❤️ for Process Engineering

-**;** - The Bank of The Free 🌈

 ---